Kjos/OculusGoStreamer/README.md

 For OculusGo specifically:
 - At 10% battery the connection or browser will be limited and streaming will stutter.
 - When you have the headset off, the browser will keep running in the background, so close the app when you're done.
+- If you're experiencing issues connecting to the webserver, try rebooting the Oculus Go.

 ## config.json example
 ```